seasketch/geoprocessing/website/docs/api/geoprocessing/functions/intersectSum.md

    sumProperty?): object
 ```

-Returns the value of features in B that intersect with featureA.
-No support for partial, counts the whole feature
+Returns an object containing the sum value of features in B that intersect with featureA,
+and the indices of the features in B that intersect with featureA
+No support for partial overlap, counts the whole feature if it intersects.

 ## Parameters